Here’s your super-quick guide to Euro 6, Euro VI and just what you need to know to keep your business running smoothly.

 How will it affect me?

-The Euro VI guidelines are more likely to directly effect manufacturers more than the end user of a vehicle.
+The Euro VI guidelines are more likely to directly affect manufacturers more than the end-user of a vehicle.
 However, there may be a couple of business changes necessary for us in logistics.

 You can certainly expect to see more ultra-low emissions zones (ULEZ) in the coming future, particularly with Europe’s 2020 emissions targets.
 London’s ULEZ goes live on 8th April this year as Transport for London look to significantly reduce congestion and pollution in the capital.
 Any non-compliant vehicles in the region will be subject to a £100 daily charge, or even a penalty charge of £1000.
 These are in addition to any Congestion or Low Emission Zone (LEZ) charges.